g-wenzel/mail-to-dokuwiki/README.md

 # Mail to Dokuwiki

 Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails.
+It is a customized variant of https://github.com/kelvinq/mail-to-dokuwiki.
+The following changes were made:
-It is a customized variant of https://github.com/kelvinq/mail-to-dokuwiki - mainly with features removed that I do not need.
-Unread emails will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
+* Features removed that I do not need (Confirmation Email, Downloading URLS from subject line)
+* All emails (not only unread emails) will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
+* The emails are deleted after processing.
+* Only emails from a domain specified in the .env file are processed.
+Other Emails are deleted.
+* Only attachments of MIME-types specified in path_to_dokuwiki/conf/mime.conf  are allowed.

 You will need to specify an IMAP email box for the script to check.

 Mail to Dokuwiki processes your content according to the format of your subject line -